-All personal computers manufactured by Lenovo contain a non-rechargeable coin cell battery to provide power to the system clock.
-In addition many mobile products such as ThinkPad notebook PCs utilize a rechargeable battery pack to provide system power when in portable mode.
-Batteries supplied by Lenovo for use with your product have been tested for compatibility and should only be replaced with approved parts.
+All IBM personal computers contain a non-rechargeable coin cell battery to provide power to the system clock.
+In addition many mobile products such as Thinkpad notebook PCs utilize a rechargeable battery pack to provide system power when in portable mode.
+Batteries supplied by IBM for use with your product have been tested for compatibility and should only be replaced with IBM approved parts.
 Never attempt to open or service any battery.
 Do not crush, puncture, or incinerate batteries or short circuit the metal contacts.
 Do not expose the battery to water or other liquids.
 Only recharge the battery pack strictly according to instructions included in the product documentation.